 Where will I stay?
 What will I eat?

 Our lodging will be in a basic, safe and clean hotel with two or more people sharing rooms.
-Breakfast will be taken at the hotel, lunch at the worksite and dinner at local restaurants.
-Snacks and bottled water will be provided at the worksite.
-Our R&R activities will be centred in areas near Rotorua and Tauranga.
+Breakfast will be taken at the hotel, lunch at the worksite and dinner will be typical Nepalese food at the hotel or local restaurants.

 What will it cost?

-The trip cost includes: lodging, food, ground transportation, traveller’s medical insurance, orientation materials, and a donation to HFH New Zealnd and the Global Village program.
-Participants will need to arrange and pay for air transportation from their point of departure to New Zealand.
-This arrangement should be done in consultation with the team leader.
+The trip cost includes: lodging, food, ground transportation, traveller’s medical insurance, orientation materials, and a donation to HFH Nepal and the Global Village program.
+Participants will need to arrange and pay for air transportation from their point of departure to Kathmandu, Nepal.
+Flight arrangements should be done in consultation with the team leader.